1.30am, a little tipsy, my girlfriend gets 69 retweets for an obscure My Little Pony reference:

 But you know what?
-None of those regurgitated statistics mean a thing when the message is crap.
+None of those regurgitated statistics mean a thing when the message has no substance.
 The experts always forget to tell you that nobody cares about your breakfast.

 Getting found with hashtags; creating eye-catching tweets; providing tools and incentives to interact… none of these things compare to creating a truly compelling message.
 If your tweet is dull, contrived or uninspired then nobody will engage with it no matter how you skin it up.

 Use your noggin.
 Get a good foundation knowledge of Twitter (including what makes it different from other networks), throw in some consideration for your market, add a twist of competitive strategy and top it all off with copious amounts of common sense.